hongjianzhao/computationalmaterials/README.md

 # Welcome to the home page of Hong Jian Zhao
 ## About Hong Jian Zhao
 Hong Jian Zhao received his PhD (@Materials Science) from Zhejiang University (China) in June 2015.
 Then, he entered the Materials Research and Technology department of Luxembourg Institute of Science and Technology (Luxembourg), as a junior Research&Technology associate.
 Currently, he is a postdoc researcher in computational materials science.
 He uses first-principles calculations (based on density functional theory) and symmetry analysis (based on group theory) to study the physical behaviors of various materials, most of which are ferroic materials.
-He is the reviewer for various scientific journals, including Nat.
-Commun., Sci.
-Rep., J. Appl.
-Phys., J. Alloy Compd., J. Phys.
-D: Appl.
-Phys., Phase Transit., etc.